subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 But the question arises whether hidden nodes are strictly necessary from the modeling point of view, or EBM/diffusion models without hidden nodes are sufficient to mimic the brain.
 I will discuss this issue after describing the Friston model.

-## Models for Predictive Processing Using EBM/Diffusions and With the Use of Latent Representations
+## Models for Latent Variable based Predictive Processing (LPP) Using EBM/Diffusions

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat90.png)

 Figure 5: Illustrating the case in which predictions are done in latent space rather than pixel space.
 Pixel space to latent space mapping is done using a separate network.

-The best known example of a model for perception that incorporates hidden nodes is the Active Inference framework due to Karl Friston.

 The Active Inference framework using EBMs is illustrated in the above figure.
 The external sensory data is passed through an inference network to generate an internal representation that is then fed into the one step state predictor.
 The predicted state $x_{n+1}$ is then used to generate the next perception $y_{n+1}$.
 The [Dreamer v4](https://arxiv.org/abs/2509.24527) is a recent world model proposal that does predictions in latent space.

-The prediction part of this model, i.e., the distribution $p_{\theta}(x_{n+1}|x_n,c_n,a_n)$ is clearly the same structure that we encountered in the Predictive Processing framework, and hence can be implemented with EBM/diffusion models.
-But what about the inference and generation steps, also known as an auto-encoder.
+The prediction part of this model, i.e., the distribution $p_{\theta}(x_{n+1}|x_n,c_n,a_n)$ is clearly the same structure that we encountered in the Direct Predictive Processing framework, and hence can be implemented with EBM/diffusion models.
+But what about the inference and generation steps, also known as an auto-encoder?
 Note that EBM/diffusion model has to be trained using the latent state $x_n$, in other words both the input $x_n$ and the output $x_{n+1}$ need to be known in advance as part of the training dataset.
-This means that the auto-encoder is trained in advance of the EBM/diffusion model, and then the finished model gets plugged into the ened-to-end model to train the EBM/diffusion part of the model.
+This means that the auto-encoder is trained in advance of the EBM/diffusion model, and then the finished model gets plugged into the end-to-end model to train the EBM/diffusion part of the model.

 So the question is: Are there biologically plausible models for the auto-encoder?
-Friston'e work establishes a mathematical framework for the auto-encoder, which is based on minimizing the VFE for the system.
+Friston'e work establishes a mathematical framework for the auto-encoder, which is based on minimizing the Variational Free Energy or VFE for the system.
 There have been several different implementations, among them:

 **The Boltzmann Machine**